rvalente/vagrant-openbsd/README.md

 ### Building

-To build the vagrant box for OpenBSD run the following
+To build the vagrant box for OpenBSD 6.7 run the following:

 ```
-make openbsd67.box
+make
 ```

 This will take care of the packer build as well as adding the box to vagrant.